 iPS cells

 Our lab has a major interest in the study of induced Pluripotent Stem cells or iPS cells and the development of tools for their generation and characterization.
 Pioneering work by the laboratory of Dr. Yamanaka showed that fibroblasts transduced with retroviral vectors expressing four transcription factors, Oct4, Klf4, Sox2 and cMyc can be reprogrammed to become pluripotent stem cells that appear almost indistinguishable from ESC.
 In contrast to ESC, iPS cells are genetically identical to the individual from whom they are derived, raising the prospect of utilizing iPS cells for autologous cell based therapies without risk of rejection.
 We have previously developed a single lentiviral vector expressing a stem cell cassette, named STEMCCA, capable of generating iPS cells from post-natal fibroblasts and peripheral blood with very high efficiency that became the industry standard.
 We have also modified it to make it excisable and have used it to generate mouse and human iPS cells free of exogenous transgenes.
-We now aim at using iPS cells for disease modeling and study their potential for regenerative medicine.
+For the last several years we have used iPS cells for disease modeling and study their potential for regenerative medicine.

 iPS Cell Modeling of Intestinal Differentiation

-One major focus of the lab is the utilization of iPS Cells for the study of intestinal differentiation with a particular interest in Colorectal Carcinoma (CRC).
+One major focus of the lab is the utilization of iPS Cells for the study of intestinal differentiation with a particular interest in infectious diseases as well as Colorectal Carcinoma (CRC).
 For this purpose we have generated iPSC from individuals suffering from FAP and Lynch Syndrome, the two most highly penetrant hereditary forms of CRC.
 We have established in the lab robust differentiation protocols for the induction of intestinal specification of these disease-specific iPSC.
 By studying the earlier events associated with intestinal differentiation comparing the normal and mutant cells we aim at discovering the basic mechanisms involved in tumor development in the gastrointestinal tract.
+We are also very interested in studying viral infections of the gut.
+For this purpose we have used our HIO differentiation protocol to study the effect of SARS-CoV-2 in affecting the intestinal epithelium and we are now expanding these studies to compare Ebola virus vs Marburg virus infection of the gut.

 FAP-specific iPSC-derived